Research and analysis

 Note

 As there are only 2 documented incidents involving AI transmission from seals to humans globally, which resulted in mild disease in the human cases, the quality of evidence in relation to human disease following contact with an infected seal is poor.
+The findings of thousands of dead marine mammals, mostly sea lions, around the western and eastern coast of South America between January and October 2023, with no proven human cases, suggests this would remain a very rare event.
 This question is therefore answered in the context of AIV from other sources, notably birds.

 AIV typically infect a large range of avian species, but also demonstrate the ability to infect mammalian animal hosts and thus pose a potential zoonotic risk to humans.
-Gradual changes in AI genomes over time, through mutation or genome reassembly, have resulted in several AI subtypes that are either circulating or newly emerging with the potential to trigger global health threats to mammals (1).
-Although AIVs do not usually infect people, rare cases of human infection do occur following close contact predominantly with infected birds, by inhaling droplets or dust containing the virus and/or contact with surfaces contaminated by an infected bird’s saliva or excreta (2).
+Gradual changes in AI genomes over time, through mutation or genome reassembly, have resulted in several AI subtypes that are either circulating or newly emerging with the potential to trigger global health threats to mammals (2).
+Although AIVs do not usually infect people, rare cases of human infection do occur following close contact predominantly with infected animals (predominantly infected birds), or their contaminated environments (3).

 Is this a zoonosis or is there zoonotic potential?